samrobbins85/studentcook.now.sh/content/docs/Mains/Lasagne.md

 ## Cheese sauce Method
 * Add 500ml milk to a mixing jug
-* Add 2.5 dessert spoons of cornflour and stir
+* Add 2.5 table spoons of cornflour and stir
 * Add the cheese and stir more
 * Microwave for about 3 minutes and stir
 * Keep putting back in a minute at a time and stirring until it thickens (allow plenty of space in the top of the jug for it to expand)